The Escape Artist has heard many fears expressed about financial independence.

 If only there was some activity where you could swap some of your spare time after financial independence for extra money and something to do…

 Hold on, there is!
 It’s called a job.
 But I’m not talking about permanent wage slavery.
 Not something that traps you and eats away at your soul.
 No, I’m talking about temporary gigs.
 After financial independence, you can stop worrying about how to earn the most money and start to think about what would be fun and interesting.
-And ideally where you get paid something (which always feels good).
+Ideally where you get paid something (which always feels good).

 For example, over the years The Escape Artist has spent quite a lot of money in bars and at festivals.
 Could there be a way to spend time at these places without burning money?